Content Standards

 What violates this policy?

-We do not allow content that promotes, glorifies, and/or incites violence or hatred against individuals or groups based on the following protected statuses:
+We do not allow content or conduct that promotes, glorifies, or incites hatred, discrimination, or violence against an individual or group based on a protected characteristic, including but not limited to:

 - Age